 - Ben Clark for his idea of crowd-funding a new city via the internet.
 A number of entries identified this opportunity, mentioning projects like a bridge in Rotterdam or a skyscraper in Columbia that had been funded this way.
 Peer-to-peer lending (ie debt rather than equity funding) was also mentioned.
 But Ben’s submission provided the best survey.
-Ben is an architect.
+Ben is an urban designer.

 - Henry Cleary and Andrew Wells for their specific ideas on how to hold a referendum to test local support for a garden city proposal, including details of eligibility criteria and the alternatives that voters should be offered.
 It suggests a process to go through before holding that referendum, suggests who should be eligible (including, crucially, those who have pre-registered an interest in living in the new development) and how the voters should be presented with a range of alternatives to choose from which don’t include ‘do nothing’.
 Henry and Andrew are consultants who formerly worked as civil servants at the Department for Communities and Local Government.